wangeugene/Java/app/src/main/java/multithreading/Threads.md

 ### thread starvation

-because current thread is of low priority can't get the CPU resource to execute
+because the current thread is of low priority can't get the CPU resource to execute

 ### LiveLock

-the states of threads changes between one another without making any progress
+the states of threads change between one another without making any progress

 ### BlockingQueue

 Thread-Safe Queue used to implement

 ### scheduling goals

 fairness
 wait time

+### What's the difference between a thread in wait status or in block status

+Both are waiting to acquire a lock on a lock